ArtyuiCraft/FuzionLaunch/README.md

 # FuzionLaunch

 FuzionLaunch is a simple terminal launcher for apps entirely based around plugins.
-At its core, it's just a menu that loads menus/apps (~~it uses fzf~~ it now uses simple_term_menu for menus).
+At its core, it's just a menu that loads menus/apps (~~it uses fzf for menus~~ it now uses simple_term_menu for menus).

 ## Installation